lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_Starting_with_data.md

+If you don't tell it otherwise, this function assumes that the first line of your file is a header giving the name of different variables.
+If this is not the case, then you can include the argument `header = FALSE` in your call to `read.csv()`.
+(By default, i.e. if you don't specify, `header = TRUE`.)

-This does not print any result to the screen.
+A call to `read.csv()` does not print any result to the screen.
 To check that the file was loaded, you can print the value of the variable `trees` (try this):

 ```r